Norbert Troller: Biography

 Norbert Troller was born in Brno, Austria-Hungary (now the Czech Republic) in 1896.
 He served as a soldier in World War I, and was taken prisoner by the Italians but released within a year.
 After the war, he studied architecture at the Brno Technical University, and as a postgraduate student, in the Academy of Fine Arts in Vienna.
 He then worked in various architectural firms in Brno, Czechoslovakia, as a draftsman and an architect till he had established his own practice.
 His projects at that time included single family residences, multifamily residential buildings, industrial buildings, banks, warehouses, department stores, shops and the interiors.
 His architectural practice ended abruptly with the German occupation of Czechoslovakia in the fall of 1938.

 As a Jew, in 1942 he was imprisoned by the Nazis in the Theresienstadt ghetto-concentration camp.
 The self-government of the ghetto (the Council of Elders of Theresienstadt) hired him as an architect.
 During this time he produced a series of graphic drawings, showing the horrible conditions of the Jews in the camp, to be smuggled to the outside world.
 When the Gestapo found it, he was arrested and jailed in 1944.
-Later that year he was sent to another concentration camp, Auschwitz.
+Later that year he was sent to Auschwitz.
 The Red Army liberated him in 1945.
 After the war he lived briefly in Kraków, Poland, making a living as a painter, before settling in Prague, and, finally, in his native Brno, where he was able to resume his architectural practice.
 His first success was to get a commission to build a major department store with offices (the VICHR building) in Brno.
 Other commissions followed.
 Yet, being aware of the imminent communist coup, he applied for an American visa in 1945, and emigrated to the US as soon as the coup happened in 1948.